Driving In The Mountains For The First Time? 11 Tips To Stay Safe In The Slopes

 • Allow faster-moving traffic to pass you by pulling into the slow lane, turnout, or straightway.

-• Do not pass slower-moving traffic unless you have a long clear road ahead of you.
+• Do not pass slower-moving traffic unless you have a long clear road ahead.
 Never pass on any curve.

 • Be aware that different states have different traffic laws– it’s up to you to know what those laws are.